Exponential methods for anisotropic diffusion: Introduction

 \section{Introduction}

 If a certain scalar physical quantity diffuses preferentially along a certain direction, then the diffusion is said to be anisotropic.
 Anisotropic diffusion is ubiquitous in many fields of science and engineering such as geological systems \cite{Berkowitz02, Saadatfar02, VanLoon04}, material physics \cite{Watson10, Li17}, biology \cite{Pawar14}, image processing, \cite{Perona90, Weickert98}, magnetic resonance imaging \cite{Basser02, Palma14}, and plasma physics \cite{Braginskii65, Holod05}.
 Anisotropic diffusion also finds applications in several astrophysical scenarios.
 Anisotropic thermal conduction, arising from electrons (and possibly ions) moving preferentially along the magnetic field lines, is of importance in studying the dynamics and stability of the magnetised intracluster medium \cite{Parrish05, Parrish08, Parrish09}.
 An appropriate treatment of heat conduction is essential in understanding the dynamical state of the galaxy clusters \cite{Balbus00}.
 Highly energetic charged particles of astrophysical origin, known as cosmic rays (CRs), are transported from their sources to different parts of the Galaxy, primarily through diffusion \cite{Strong07, Kachelriess19}.
 This diffusion depends on the structure, orientation, and strength of the Galactic magnetic field.
 The Galactic magnetic field can loosely be divided into the large-scale ordered magnetic field and the small-scale turbulent fields.
-The magnitude of the large-scale ordered field is larger than that of the small-scale fields, thereby resulting in preferential diffusion of the CRs along the ordered magnetic field lines, i.e., CR diffusion is anisotropic.
-The importance of anisotropy of CR diffusion has been recognised \cite{Jokipii73, Shalchi09, Effenberger12, Potgieter2013LRSP10_3, Kachelriess19}, yet the interplay physics between (anisotropic) CR diffusion and the Galactic magnetic field has been poorly understood owing to the paucity of CR observational data as well as the lack of our knowledge of the magnetic field of our Galaxy.
+The magnitude of the large-scale ordered field is larger than that of the small-scale fields, thereby resulting in preferential diffusion of the CRs along the ordered magnetic field lines, i.e., CR diffusion is anisotropic \cite{Strong07, Kachelriess19}.
+The significance of anisotropy of CR diffusion has been recognised \cite{Hanasz09, Shalchi09, Effenberger12, Pakmor16a, Cerri2017, Kachelriess19}, yet the interplay physics between (anisotropic) CR diffusion and the Galactic magnetic field has been poorly understood owing to the paucity of CR observational data as well as the lack of our knowledge of the magnetic field of our Galaxy.
+Furthermore, studies modelling the transport of CRs in the heliosphere found that anisotropic diffusion is also of crucial importance in understanding the distribution of CRs inside the solar system \cite{FerreiraEtAl2001JGR106_29313, Schlickeiser02, Shalchi09, Potgieter2013LRSP10_3}.

 The \picard code was developed by \citet{Kissmann14} to numerically solve the CR transport equation \cite{Strong07}.
 Although it has been optimised to solve the steady-state transport equation, it is well-suited to handle time-dependent problems.
 The aim of this paper, to develop efficient solvers for the anisotropic diffusion problem, stems from our desire to study and efficiently treat anisotropic CR diffusion in the Galaxy using \picard.